chadwhitacre/openpath/_posts/2024-04-05-open-source-is-a-restaurant.md

 Vision for Software Commons," but there's a lot going on there and I think this is a good enough idea to warrant its own post.

+How should we think about the economics of Open Source?
+It's not a grocery store, or a soup kitchen.
+It's a restaurant.

 ### Not a Grocery Store

 Open Source is not a <b>grocery store</b>.
 At a grocery store (or pretty much